refraction-ray/general-notes/projects/ML in Physics.md

   3. Use the first fixed number of eigenvalue from Hamiltonian or entanglment?
   4. What about the mask or padding mechanism of NN?
   5. What about other potential useful layers? like embedding layer in NLP.
-  6. Or what about a brute forec feature hashing? [ref](https://arxiv.org/pdf/0902.2206.pdf)
+  6. Or what about a brute force feature hashing? [ref](https://arxiv.org/pdf/0902.2206.pdf)

 * Extensions of RBM.

   1. Quantum version of RBM especially.
 Classical RBM is classical Ising model what about transver Ising model as RBM?
+See [this paper](https://arxiv.org/abs/1601.02036).
   2. What about spin-1 freedom on each node of RBM, does this contain more information than original binary RBM?
+(Use softmax or motinominal units, see 13.1 in [this guide](http://www.cs.toronto.edu/~hinton/absps/guideTR.pdf))
+  3. What about the real valued RBM, say for XY model?
+See [this answer](https://www.quora.com/What-are-best-approaches-to-modeling-real-value-continuous-input-variables-in-RBM-pretraining) and reference therein.

 * How does error bar (accuracy) of training scale with the quantity and quality of the data.